 - traffic represented typical users (not only a launch cohort).

-For long-lived systems, it is useful to keep multiple baselines:
+For long-lived systems, keep multiple baselines:

 - Training baseline: the distribution your model learned from.